Dolores Claiborne: Reception

 The book has been praised for its characterization of the main protagonist, although some reviewers are ambivalent about King's use of dialect.The Guardian refers to it as: "one of King’s most extraordinarily heartfelt books."
 Publishers Weekly says: "King, even without the trappings of horror and suspense, is a magnificent storyteller whose greatest strength has always been characterization."

 Adaptations

 The novel was adapted into a 1995 film directed by Taylor Hackford.
 It starred Kathy Bates as Dolores, with Jennifer Jason Leigh as her daughter Selena, and Judy Parfitt as Vera Donovan.
 David Joss Buckley adapted the novel for the stage.
 It was produced in Germany and France and nominated for Globe De Crystal by Paris Premiere, 2007.
 Dolores Claiborne, the operatic adaptation of the novel composed by Tobias Picker to a libretto by J. D. McClatchy, premiered at San Francisco Opera on September 18, 2013, with Patricia Racette in the title role.
+In 2017, the New York City Opera performed the world premiere of a new chamber version of the opera at the 59E59 Theater, directed by Michael Capasso.
+In 2019, it was produced by the Boston University Opera Institute.
 The play has also been made into a couple of Finnish plays both called Doloreksen tunnustus: in 2009 presented by Tukkateatteri, and in 2012 presented by Ad Astra Teatteri.